OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 Instead, I would suggest instead to try with a slightly less popular repository, for example, “azuredatastudio” and its ~2700 issues.

-But for now, let's continue with ~42k issues from Microsoft vscode's data, which I managed to load on a Sunday.
+But for now, let's continue some (~42k) of the issues from Microsoft vscode's data, which I managed to load on a Sunday.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/vscode-metrics.png" />
     <figcaption>Metrics for vscode</figcaption>
 </figure>

-Yes, you are reading this properly, Microsoft's current velocity is at an impressive 327 closed tickets per week!
+As you can see, Microsoft's current velocity is at an impressive 327 closed tickets per week!

 Now, if we want to take a closer look at what’s being completed, let’s focus on last week and its 330 tickets.